longview/Arduino_CDCE913_Programmer/README.md

-# Arduino_CDCE913_Programmer
+# Arduino CDCE913 Programmer
-A programmer for the CDCE913 PLL chip running on an Arduino
+A very basic programmer for the CDCE913 PLL chip running on an Arduino

+It supports writing a config for a CDCE913 chip based on the output from TI Clock Pro.

 To use: